Skip to main content

 elif event['event_type'] == 'LEAD_UNSUBSCRIBED':

-print(f"Unsubscribed: {event['lead']['email']}")
+print(f"Unsubscribed: {event['lead_email']}")

 # Add to suppression list